An attractive solution for listening to music in a hotel room on a business trip

 Works as a conventional mouse drawing EQ if necessary: load a new instance of Room EQ, select the "Room EQ" radio button, move the cursor of your mouse to one of the frequency response windows, press the left button of the mouse and draw your own frequency response.

 This is not so promising in practice, but when it works, playing music even with simple speakers becomes more enjoyable.
-The comparison was made with Logitech speakers with a passive membrane, and the reference program was AIMP.
+The comparison was made with Logitech speakers with a passive radiator, and the reference program was AIMP, which had the best results with more advanced equipment.
+However, it turns out that foobar is the best for Logitech and laptops because it offers acoustic correction options.

 Comments